Same-sex marriage in New Zealand: Same-sex marriage

-Quilter v Attorney-General
+Early court cases

-The case Quilter v Attorney-General had its origin in early 1996 when three female couples in long-term relationships, including Jenny Rowan and Juliet Joslin, were denied marriage licences by the Registrar-General because marriage under the common law was between one man and one woman.
+The case Quilter v Attorney-General had its origin in early 1996 when three female couples in long-term relationships, including Jenny Rowan and Juliet Joslin, were denied marriage licences by the Registrar-General because marriage under common law was between "one man and one woman".
 The case against the New Zealand Government was taken to the High Court in May 1996.
 The applicants argued that the Marriage Act 1955 did not prohibit same-sex marriage and that under the New Zealand Bill of Rights Act 1990 and the Human Rights Act 1993 discrimination on the basis of sexual orientation was prohibited.

-Both parties agreed that at the time the Marriage Act 1955 was written in the 1950s, marriage according to the common law was between one man and one woman, which explained why the Act did not specifically outlaw same-sex marriage.
+Both parties agreed that at the time the Marriage Act 1955 was written in the 1950s, marriage according to common law was between "one man and one woman", which explained why the Act did not specifically outlaw same-sex marriage.
 The applicants argued, however, that under the Human Rights Act 1993, which prohibits discrimination based on sexual orientation, and sections 6 ("Interpretation consistent with Bill of Rights to be preferred") and 19 ("Freedom from discrimination") of the Bill of Rights, New Zealand prohibits discrimination based on sexual orientation and, therefore, the applicants should be allowed to marry.
 The government in response cited section 5 ("Justified limitations") of the Bill of Rights, which allows rights and freedoms in the Bill of Rights to "be subject only to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society".
-In its decision, the High Court sided with the government and common law and reiterated that marriage is between one man and one woman.
+In its decision, the High Court sided with the government and common law and reiterated that marriage was between "one man and one woman".
 The High Court decision was appealed to the Court of Appeal (then New Zealand's highest court) in December 1997, which upheld the ruling.

-Ms. Juliet Joslin et al. v.
-New Zealand

-On 30 November 1998, two couples involved in Quilter v Attorney-General sued New Zealand before the United Nations Human Rights Committee claiming that the country's ban on same-sex marriage violated the International Covenant on Civil and Political Rights.
+On 30 November 1998, two couples involved in Quilter sued New Zealand at the United Nations Human Rights Committee in Ms. Juliet Joslin et al. v New Zealand claiming that the ban on same-sex marriage violated the International Covenant on Civil and Political Rights.
 The Committee rejected the case on 17 July 2002.

-2005 election
+Background

 During the 2005 election, Prime Minister Helen Clark said she thought it was discriminatory to exclude same-sex couples from the Marriage Act 1955, but said her government would not change the law due to public opinion.
 Instead, she praised civil unions.